Vonage/vonage-php-sdk-core/README.md

 }
 ```

-Create a new secret (the created dates will help you know which is which):
+You can create a new secret (the created dates will help you know which is which):

 ```php
 $client->account()->createSecret(API_KEY, 'awes0meNewSekret!!;');
 ```

-Delete the old secret (any application still using these credentials will stop working):
+And delete the old secret (any application still using these credentials will stop working):

 ```php
 try {